Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 Unfortunately, the symptoms of chronic obstructive pulmonary disease cannot be completely eliminated with treatment and the condition usually worsens over time.
 However, treatment can control symptoms and can sometimes slow the progression of the disease.

 This article discusses treatment options for people with chronic obstructive pulmonary disease.
 Treatment of suddenly worsening symptoms, which often requires hospital treatment, is not discussed here.
 A review of the risk factors and diagnosis of COPD is also available.
-(See "Patient information: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)".)
+(See "Patient education: Chronic obstructive pulmonary disease (COPD), including emphysema (Beyond the Basics)".)

 CHRONIC OBSTRUCTIVE PULMONARY DISEASE MEDICATIONS